 A second term for Luis Abinader

 Luis Abinader won the election in 2020, promising to overcome social inequalities and revive tourism, which had been damaged by the health crisis.
-The gamble paid off, with the Dominican Republic welcoming over ten million visitors in 2023.
+The gamble paid off, with the Dominican Republic welcoming over eleven million visitors in 2024.
 Tourism is a national priority, receiving around 20% of the country's budget and benefiting from numerous tax exemptions.
 Every year, the government develops new areas for vacationers.
-These include Pedernales and Miches, where Club Med has opened a luxury resort in 2019.
+These include Pedernales, with the construction of the new Cabo Rojo port for cruise ships and the new Cabo Rojo international airport, where work began in 2023 and is scheduled for completion in 2027, and Miches, where Club Med opened a luxury resort in 2019.

 Luis Abinader has made the fight against inflation another of his priorities.
-This was brought down to 4.8% year-on-year in December 2023, after peaking in 2021 and 2022 as a result of the conflict in Ukraine.
+This was brought down to 3.7% year-on-year in April 2025, after peaking in 2021 and 2022 as a result of the war in Ukraine.
 He has also tackled corruption by dismissing several thousand civil servants.
 The Dominican population is largely in agreement with his actions.
-In addition to the results at the ballot box, a poll carried out in January 2024 by the American Society/Council of the Americas showed that he is one of the most popular heads of state in Latin America (69% favorable opinion).
+In addition to the results at the ballot box, a poll carried out in January 2024 by the American Society/Council of the Americas shows that, with 69%, he is one of the most popular heads of state in Latin America.
 The country's sound economic management and the fight against insecurity are now among the priorities of his second term.
-Added to this are the tense relations with the country's eastern neighbor: this issue was at the heart of the 2024 election.
+Added to this are the tense relations with Haiti, the country's eastern neighbor.
+This issue was at the heart of the 2024 election.

 Haiti: a neighbor in bad shape